Tasks in REST 3.0: Overview of Methods

 "select": ["chat.id"]in the method tasks.task.get.

-The task detail form can be extended with widgets — external applications embedded in the interface.
-This allows users to work with integrations without leaving the task detail form.
+The task card can be extended with widgets — external applications embedded in the interface.
+This allows users to work with integrations without leaving the task card.

 Where to Place Widgets

-Starting from module version tasks 25.700.0, all embedding locations in the task detail form have been consolidated into a single "Applications" block at the bottom of the task detail form:
+Starting from module version tasks 25.700.0, all embedding locations in the task card have been consolidated into a single "Applications" block at the bottom of the task card:

 -